 When I think of chicken parmesan, I think of those round aluminum containers, squishy overdone dry pasta and rubbery chicken smothered in cheese.
 It’s not terribly appetizing.
 It’s heavy.
 It’s carbs.
 And it’s not exactly I’m ever itching to order out.
 That and I’m really too cheap to order pasta out.
 But sometimes red sauce and chicken is really what you need to fuel you through to the next day.
 And with this at home version, self control when divvying up the pasta portions, and a little wine, this dinner really hits the spot.
+I am loving the Skillet Chicken Parmesan.

 If you’re as classy as me, you’re going to just end up stealing bites right from the skillet.